Pranavnegi07/Cloud-Computing/README.md

 # container:-

-A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-(in other and simple words )

-Containers are an abstraction at the app layer that packages code and dependencies together.
-Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
-Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems
+Containers are a lightweight way to package and deploy applications, bundling code and dependencies into a single unit.
+This approach allows multiple containers to run concurrently on a single machine, sharing the operating system kernel and running as isolated processes in user space.
+As a result, containers offer several key benefits:

+They are much smaller in size, typically ranging from tens of megabytes to a few gigabytes.
+They can support a higher number of applications compared to traditional virtual machines.
+They require fewer virtual machines and operating systems, making them a more resource-efficient option.

 ![Screenshot_2024_0918_124201](https://github.com/user-attachments/assets/6f6cd7ae-eee7-4b0b-b614-313b4e8000bd)